logo for gold-coast-australia-travel-tips.com

 Some people don't do water well!
 I love the water, but I do succumb to some seasickness.
 To prepare for a trip I do a couple of things.
 I make sure I don't eat too much before I go and especially nothing greasy.

-I also take ginger tablets.
-I also avoid tea and coffee before my trip, so I don't have to go to the toilet.
+I avoid tea and coffee before my trip, so I don't have to go to the toilet.
 If you are feeling rough on a boat, that is the last place you want to go.

-During the trip I find that salty foods help the settle my stomach - may just be a quirk of mine!
+During the trip I find that salty foods help settle my stomach - may just be a quirk of mine!
 I also make sure I am out in the fresh air.

-Seasickness affects people in different ways, some people just seem to not cope with the roughness whilst the boat is moving.
-I get it when the boat is floating around!
 When you are whale watching they cut the engines and the boat floats around for perhaps an hour or so.
 The boat will sometimes be broadside to the waves and so that sideways movement can cause sickness.

 All I am suggesting is, don't be a hero, be prepared.
 Ginger tablets are one way, there are others.
 Find what works for you.
 And don't be too proud to take a white bag if offered one by the crew.
 They know the signs!